Texas Instruments Incorporated (TXN) Just Got Our Attention

 Is It Worth Investing in Texas Instruments Incorporated (NASDAQ :TXN) Right Now?

-Texas Instruments Incorporated (NASDAQ:TXN) scored a price-to-earnings ratio above its average ratio, recording 17.03 x from its present earnings ratio.
+Texas Instruments Incorporated (NASDAQ:TXN) scored a price-to-earnings ratio above its average ratio, recording 17.60 x from its present earnings ratio.
 Plus, the 36-month beta value for TXN is at 0.98.
+Opinions of the stock are interesting as 10 analysts out of 31 who provided ratings for Texas Instruments Incorporated declared the stock was a “buy,” while 1 rated the stock as “overweight,” 17 rated it as “hold,” and 3 as “sell.”

 Top 5 Cheap Stocks to Own Right Now